Beautiful close up of the Nome II

 Requires dedicated audio output

-Adjustable latency
+Adjustable latency in the DAW

 Other